Entoscapes:

 Switching turf to native plants will boost biodiversity; however, landowners will only be willing to switch if the alternative is low maintenance.
 People install turf when they don’t want a garden.

 Therefore, I’ve been studying the work of ecological landscape professionals who specialize in low-maintenance native landscaping.
 I’m using their protocols on 3-5 small “proof of concept” plots in the metroWest area.
-Each site will take up to five years to become relatively stable, and I’ll use that time to figure out what works.
+Each site will take up to five years to become established, and I’ll use that time to figure out what works.
 As I figure it out, I hope to meet others engaging in the same mission.